 The spotted lanternflies in Pennsylvania have entered their next life cycle stage.

-We recently reported that lanternflies were in their nymph stage.
+We recently reported that lanternflies were in

 The Pennsylvania Department of Agriculture reported that the spotted lanternfly nymphs were beginning to turn red, which means they are heading into their next stage of life.

 Some lanternflies will stay in this stage until September, while others will form into full-fledged adults sometime by December.